atw1020/sente/docs/tutorial/sgf.rst

 The ``sente.sgf`` module contains functions for parsing SGF (Smart Game Format) Files.
-SGF is a standard encoding for go games that is capable of encoding "forked" go games in addition to a raw sequence of moves.
+SGF is a standard encoding for go games that is capable of encoding "forked" go matches in addition to a raw sequence of moves.
 SGF files can be viewed in programs like `CGoban <https://www.gokgs.com/download.jsp>`_ or `Sabaki <https://sabaki.yichuanshen.de>`_.

 .. note:: sente is a library for Go and cannot be used for other games.